top of page

 Describing a MUX2 in Verilog

-The truth table from the previous section allows us to generate the following logical equation using the minterms indicated in rows 2 and 4:
+The truth table from the previous section allows us to derive the following logic equation through the minterms indicated in rows 2 and 4:

 s0 = (e0 AND (NOT c0)) OR (e1 AND c0)

-From this sum-of-product equation, we have the schematic of the MUX2 in the table below.
-The schematic has labels for the internal wires (w_0, w_1, and w_3).
-These labels are necessary to describe the circuit in Verilog on the right-hand side of the table below.
+From this sum-of-products equation, we have the schematic of the MUX2 shown in the table below.
+The schematic includes labels for the internal wires (w_0, w_1, and w_3).
+These labels are necessary to describe the circuit in Verilog, as shown on the right side of the table below.

 wire w_0, w_1, w_2;